Zeeshankhan29/Object-detection/README.md

 ```

-Run the pipeline by adding the data into directories artifacts\temp\mask (mask data or annotation) and
+Run the pipeline by adding the data into directories
-artifacts\temp (original image)
+artifacts\temp (original image and  coco json file)

 ```
 python main.py